The Course of My Life

 in a world that trampled him underfoot

-they spat hatred, blocked his paths,
+they spewed hatred, blocked his paths,

-spilled what was in the making.
+buried what was in the making.

 They raged with poison and flame,

-now rejoice, defile his memory. —
+now they rejoice, defiling his memory. —

 “Now he is dead, he who led you to freedom,

-to light, to consciousness, to understanding
+to the light, to consciousness, to the realization

-the divine in a human soul,
+of the Divine in the human soul,

-to the self, to Christ.
+to the Self, to Christ.

-Was this undertaking not a crime?
+Was this endeavor not a crime?

-He did what Prometheus already atoned for,
+He did what Prometheus had already atoned for,

-What was worse than Barabbas' transgression,
+What was worse than Barabbas’s offense,

-He lived the future for you.
+He lived out the future for you.

 with all the powers at our command.